darrengarvey/cgi/README.txt

 directory (see Jamfile.v2 for build instructions).

-Note that some of the examples (ie. the "stencil" examples) require cTemplate, so they will fail to compile unless you have that installed.
+Note that some of the examples (ie. the "stencil" examples) require Google's cTemplate, so they will fail to compile unless you have that installed.

 The tests aren't exhaustive - this library is still under development.